pbs-assess/sdmTMB/cran-comments.md

 This version fixes several bugs and adds minor functionality.
+This version also works around a pre-check FAIL due to the 'effects' package 4.2-3 that was submitted to CRAN the same day---and therefore installed on the Windows check server---dropping an export of Effects.default.

 ## R CMD check results